-The corner of Gertrude Street and Brunswick Street, co-located with the tram stops and some of the important stops on the Aboriginal Heritage Walking Trail is an important gateway into the precinct and there is the opportunity to create a new space and focus on Aboriginal culture and art at this intersection to provide education about significance of the area for Aboriginal and Torres Strait Islander people and make the walking trail more visible.
+The corner of Gertrude Street and Brunswick Street. co-located with the tram stops and some of the important stops on the Aboriginal Heritage Walking Trail is an important gateway into the precinct and there is the opportunity to create a new space and focus on Aboriginal culture and art at this intersection to provide education about significance of the area for Aboriginal and Torres Strait Islander people and make the walking trail more visible in close consultation with the Aboriginal and Torres Strait Islander community.